Featured Practices

 - Co-Chair, National ABA White Collar Crime Committee, 2004-2007

-- Chair, West Coast Regional Subcommittee, ABA White Collar Crime Committee, 2002-2004
+- Chair, West Coast Regional Subcommittee of the ABA White Collar Crime Committee, 2002-2004

-- Co-Chair, Health Care & Abuse Subcommittee, ABA White Collar Crime Committee, 1998-2004
+- Co-Chair, Health Care & Abuse Subcommittee of the ABA White Collar Crime Committee, 1998-2004